Business Insurance

 Derek Notman |

-As a Financial advisor and Certified Financial Planner®*, I have experience in providing business owners with a comprehensive strategies that provide continuity and protect the business value should you as owner or a key person pass away or become disabled and to help retain the key players.
+As a Financial Advisor and Certified Financial Planner®*, I have experience in providing business owners with comprehensive strategies that provide continuity and protect the business value should you as an owner or a key person pass away or become disabled and help retain the key players.

-Let me assist you in breaking down the fundamentals in protecting your legacy.
+Let me assist you in breaking down the fundamentals of protecting your legacy.

 Key Person Life and Disability Insurance